Kaldei/KDN/source/content/cicd/GIT.md

 ````

  >
- > Sign each commits authored by a specific name.
+ > Sign each commits authored by a specific user.

  >
  > **<font color=red>git push --all origin --force</font>**</br>